sasidharan10/fileshare/README.md

 # File Share App

 A file sharing application developed using Spring Boot and MongoDB.
-The application allows designers to upload their designs to the website.
+The application allows users to upload and download files to the website.
 User roles determine the level of access and management capabilities for files and folders.

 # Technologies Used